PUFD

 Credits: 3

-The Materiality Pathway: A focus on craft with a highly specialized approach to textile innovation, including dyeing, print, technology, weave, and knit, as drivers for design and collection.
+The Materiality pathway enables students to focus on the application of material and textile innovation to fashion design in relation to the body and beyond.
+Courses aim to help students generate new possibilities for fashion with a focus on craft with a highly specialized approach to textile innovation, including dyeing, print, technology, weave and knit, as drivers for design.
 Deep exploration in terms of research towards unexpected outcomes in both apparel and non-apparel are encouraged.

 College: Parsons School of Design (PS)